CYMODEV/RNG-Currency-Indicator-Disclosed-/README.md

 # RNG-Currency-Indicator-Disclosed-
-“rng” and “rung” are proprietary identifiers of Cymos’ native currency and may not be used without express written consent from Cymos Planet governance.
+“rng” and “rung” and "ring" are proprietary identifiers of Cymos’ native currency and may not be used without express written consent from Cymos Planet governance.
 # Cymos Native Currency Disclosure and Ticker Protection

 **Currency Name:** rng (pronounced “rung”)